Bunny Cookies

 Ingredients

-• 2 1/2 cups all-purpose flour
+• 2 1/2 cups type 00 wheat flour (all-purpose flour equivalent)

 • 1 egg

-• 1/2 cup butter (cold in pieces)
+• 1/2 cup butter (cold, cut into pieces)

 • 1 pinch salt

-• 1 teaspoon vanilla extract
+• 1 tsp vanilla extract

-• 1 as needed egg white
+• 1 egg white egg white (as needed)

-• as needed dark chocolate chips
+• to taste dark chocolate chips

-• as needed sugar sprinkles
+• to taste coarse sugar sprinkles

 Tools